OUIsolutions/Oui-Standards-Guides/guides/C/Error_handling_union_strategy.md

 - **Clarity**: Makes error handling explicit and visible
 - **Maintainability**: Self-documenting code with clear error messages
 - **Composability**: Easy to chain operations and propagate errors
+- **Flexibility**: Supports both value-returning functions (`ErrorOrType`) and action-performing functions (`ErrorOrVoid`)

 This pattern is particularly valuable in systems programming where reliability is crucial and explicit error management is preferred over exceptions or global error states.

+**Key Guidelines:**
+- Use `ErrorOrType` for functions that return data
+- Use `ErrorOrVoid` for functions that perform actions without returning data
+- Always check the `is_error` flag before accessing any value fields
-**Remember the key principle:** A function returns either a successful value OR an error, never both.
-Always check the `is_error` flag before accessing the `value` field!
+- A function returns either a successful result OR an error, never both

+Remember: Explicit error handling leads to more reliable and maintainable code!